-UPDATE 3-Brazil's BRF to conclude asset sales in Dec, tips next CEO
+UPDATE 4-Brazil's BRF says CEO to step down; asset sale push goes on

-SAO PAULO, Oct 8 (Reuters) - Executives at Brazilian food processor BRF SA detailed a turnaround plan on Monday, saying the company plans to conclude asset sales in December and naming a successor to Chief Executive Pedro Parente.
+SAO PAULO, Oct 8 (Reuters) - Brazilian food processor BRF SA on Monday said its recently named chief executive would step down by mid-2019, adding that it hoped to conclude by year-end asset sales he put in motion as part of a sweeping overhaul.

-Parente, who will stay on as chairman, said Chief Operating Officer Lorival Luz would succeed him as CEO, with the transition expected to be complete in mid-2019.
+Pedro Parente, a turnaround specialist who joined BRF in June after quitting the top job at state-controlled oil producer Petroleo Brasileiro SA, will stay on as chairman, but said Chief Operating Officer Lorival Luz would succeed him as CEO, with the transition expected to be complete in the middle of next year.

+BRF, the world’s largest chicken exporter, is looking to turn around a string of poor results through financial discipline, brand repositioning, and increased production in the Persian Gulf.

+That discipline includes asset sales in Argentina, Europe and Thailand - deals expected to close in the first days of December, Luz said, adding that BRF has a dozen bidders for the assets but no binding offers yet.

+Luz declined to elaborate on the companies interested but one source with knowledge of the matter said Cargill Inc, Japan’s NH Foods Ltd and Thailand-based CP Foods Global were among potential bidders for its Thai unit.

+BRF paid $360 million for Thailand’s Golden Foods Siam in January 2016.

+A second person said BRF is trying to attract Argentinian-based companies to bid for the assets in that country, which is in the midst of a deep recession.
+Both people asked for anonymity because talks are still private.
+BRF declined to comment.
+The prospect bidders did not immediately comment.

+BRF said previously it hopes to raise 5 billion reais ($1.33 billion) via asset sales.

-Parente was named chairman and CEO in June as part of a management overhaul demanded by investors after consecutive money-losing quarters accompanied by allegations BRF sought to evade food safety checks for its meat.
+Parente was named as part of a management overhaul demanded by investors after almost three consecutive money-losing years accompanied by allegations BRF sought to evade food safety checks for its meat.
 BRF faces export embargoes in the European Union spurred by the scandal.

 The company is open to working with authorities regarding food sector probes, Parente said, while declining to comment on specifics.

-BRF, the world’s largest chicken exporter, is looking to turn around a string of poor results through financial discipline, brand repositioning, and increased production in the Persian Gulf.

-That discipline includes asset sales in Argentina, Europe and Thailand expected to close in the first days of December, Luz said, adding that BRF has a dozen bidders for the assets but no binding offers yet.

-The company previously said it hopes to raise 5 billion reais ($1.33 billion) via asset sales, keeping it on target with plans to reduce debt in the next few months, he said.
+A prosecutor told Reuters last month authorities are open to cooperation with firms accused of colluding to cheat on food safety tests in return for more lenient penalties.

-The plans aim to reverse a drop in profit margins by 2019, achieve a return to historic margin levels by 2020 and increase them further starting in 2021, executives said.
+The overhaul aims to reverse a drop in profit margins by 2019, achieve a return to historic margin levels by 2020 and increase them further starting in 2021, executives said.

 “A reversal of the margin drop is fundamental for us in the year of 2019,” Parente said.